 Such crowding and competition for food, combined with the stress of less nutritious food, increases their susceptibility to life-threatening diseases like avian cholera, duck plague and avian botulism.
 These diseases have the potential to kill large numbers of waterfowl.

-Many avian diseases have been attributed to duck feeding.
+Many avian diseases have been attributed to goose and duck feeding.
 Bread, popcorn, peanuts and other food that people feed waterfowl is not a natural part of their diet and can cause serious health problems, including metabolic bone disease and starvation.
 Avian Botulism (caused by artificial feeding) kills entire waterfowl populations and can be a health risk to humans.

 Ducks and geese, although acclimated to humans, are still wild animals and thus unpredictable.
 Many ducks and geese that get used to humans will become aggressive towards humans and towards each other.